You may have heard that Upwork is a great place to start a side hustle, or even to become a full-time freelancer.

 Of course, published work is always better.
 In the example above, consider writing a couple of articles and pitching them to blogs as guest posts.
 They’ll get free content and you’ll get a valuable byline that will help you land clients.

 I would even go so far as to say that you should mention the fact that you created samples specifically for your portfolio.
-This shows initiative on your end, and as someone who has hired their share of freelancers on Upwork, this is something that’s rarely seen in a job proposal!
+This shows initiative on your end, and as someone who has hired their share of freelancers on Upwork, initiative is something that’s too rarely seen in a job proposal!

 6. Add your work experience and education